Queen Street East

 Description du lieu patrimonial

-The property was designated, by the City of London in 1993, for its heritage value or interest, under Part IV of the Ontario Heritage Act, By-law L.S.P.-3211-333.
+The property was designated by the Town of St. Marys in 1978 for its heritage value under Part IV of the Ontario Heritage Act (By-law 26-1978).

-Character defining elements that contribute to the heritage value of the 49 Ridout Street include its:
+Character defining elements that contribute to the heritage value of the Water Tower include its:

 Autorité de reconnaissance